-Limit all unnecessary personal contact.

-Wear protective clothing when risk of exposure occurs.

-Use in a well-ventilated area.

-Avoid contact with incompatible materials.

-When handling, DO NOT eat, drink or smoke.

-Keep containers securely sealed when not in use.

-Avoid physical damage to containers.

-Always wash hands with soap and water after handling.

-Work clothes should be laundered separately.

-Use good occupational work practice.

-Observe manufacturer's storage and handling recommendations contained within this SDS.

-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are
+- Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - ▶ DO NOT enter confined spaces until atmosphere has been checked. - ▶ DO NOT allow material to contact humans, exposed food or food utensils. - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke. - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - ▶ Work clothes should be laundered separately.
+Launder contaminated clothing before re-use. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.